ParallelMaths/parallel/pages/6-35-piece-pizza.md

 @[youtube](K-VY2TsCano?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=1_1 marks=1
-__1.1__ In the first method for cutting circular pizzas, the slices are created with equal angles at the center.
+__1.1__ In the first method for cutting circular pizzas, the slices are created with equal angles at the centre.

 What would the central angle be for a pizza with five slices?